gauge-sh/tach/docs/strict-mode.md

     - core
 ```

-Then, in a file within the 'parsing' package, we might have:
+Then, in a file within the 'parsing' package, we have:
 ```python
 from core.main import get_data  # This import fails